Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 -

 I was in Cherry Bar last night.
 Everybody checkbinned just before 9 pm and we waited to drink up and see when the BIB would arrive.
 Adam and his girls left just after 9, and a uniformed copper on a bike plus a young bloke in civvies turned up at 9.30, shouting at people to leave.
 Seeing that the barstools were all over the place and there were empty beer bottles left along the bar, I tidied up, collected up the bottles and went inside to leave them next to the till.
 Got shouted at by the young bloke, ignored him and left.
-Could have been awkward, as he might have thought I was the bar owner an
+Could have been awkward, as he might have thought I was the bar owner and made a problem.
+In 13 years as a resident, I've never encountered such rudeness or heavy-handed bullying of farang.
+This place has truly changed for the worse and will have a hard time coming back if this authoritarian tone continues.

 -